thpar/diffany/manual.md

 The Diffany algorithm should work on a plethora of networks, taking into account a few caveats:
  - Weights should be floating point values in the column "weight"
  - Explicitly negating edges ("does NOT bind") can be done by adding a column "negated", containing boolean values
- - Nodes should have the same name accross the different networks in order to compare their edges.
+ - Equivalent nodes should have the same name accross the different networks in order to compare their edges.
  - Cytoscape sees two edges with the same id as the exact same edge, which causes attributes (like weight) to be synced accross networks.
 Take this into account if this is not the intended behaviour.

-## Default interaction types ####
+ - Interaction types are defined by the default column "interaction".
+When an interaction type not available in the default edge ontology is selected, it will be transparently added to the ontology.
+However, if you want to exploit the existing edge ontology hierarchy, use any of these built-in AF types:  genetic_interaction, positive_genetic_interaction, negative_genetic_interaction, synthetic_lethality, regulation, positive_regulation, catalysis, negative_regulation, inhibition or PR types: ppi, colocalization, coexpression, protein_dna_binding, transcription, ptm, phosphorylation, dephosphorylation, glycosylation, deglycosylation, acetylation, deacetylation, hydroxylation, dehydroxylation, ubiquitination, deubiquitination, methylation, demethylation